OTRF/2021-OceanLotus-workshop/README.md

 <p align="center">
   <img width="460" height="300" src=".img/aws_network_diagram.png">
 </p>

+# AWS request limit increases
+## Dedicated hosts
+To run macOS on AWS you need to create AWS EC2 dedicated hosts of instance type `mac1.metal`.
+By default, you can only create `0` instances of this type.
+You will need to submit a request to AWS to get this increased from `0` to `3`.

+## Virtual CPUs
+By default AWS limits your account to 32 vCPUs but this environment requires 72 (see table below).
+You will need to submit a request to AWS to get this increased from `32` to `72`.

 # AWS pricing
 Below is a table of all the AWS compute resources needed for this workshop.
 Depending your target audience size you can adjsut the size allocations for each machine.
 The SIEM machines use `r5` machines to provide as much memory as possible to keep search times down.